 How It Works: Your Air Conditioner

-Air conditioning includes cooling of air, as well as cleaning the air and controlling the moisture level in your home.
+Air conditioning includes cooling of the air, as well as cleaning the air and controlling the moisture level in your home.
 An air conditioner is able to cool a building by removing the heat from indoor air and transferring it outdoors.

 What makes an air conditioner 'cool'?